ArionMiles/MIS-Bot/README.md

 [![Telegram Channel](https://img.shields.io/badge/Telegram-Channel-blue.svg)](https://t.me/joinchat/AAAAAEzdjHzLCzMiKpUw6w)

 # Introduction
 I created this bot as a means to avoid Defaulter's List, and I hope this bot can help others avoid it, too.
-The bot currently lives on my raspberry pi, but I intend to shift it to a cloud service, like Heroku or Azure very soon.
+The bot is hosted on Digital Ocean.

 ## Flowchart
 TO BE ADDED